Version 4.4, 1 February 2023

 GP Online Consultation Service Privacy Notice

-Please see the privacy policies and terms and conditions listed for more details of how these services work, terms applicable to your use and how these services use your data.
+Please see the terms and conditions and privacy policies listed for more details of how these services work, terms applicable to your use and how these services use your data.

 |Symptom check (not Isle of Man)